Hammer v. Dagenhart

 Hammer v.
 Dagenhart, 247 U.S. 251 (1918), was a United States Supreme Court decision in which the Court struck down a federal law regulating child labor.
 The decision was overruled by United States v.
 Darby Lumber Co.
 (1941).

 During the Progressive Era, public sentiment in the United States turned against what was perceived as increasingly intolerable child labor conditions.
 In response, Congress passed the Keating–Owen Act, prohibiting the sale in interstate commerce of any merchandise that had been made either by children under the age of fourteen, or by children under sixteen who worked more than sixty hours per week.
 In his majority opinion, Justice William R. Day struck down the Keating–Owen Act, holding that the Commerce Clause did not give Congress the power to regulate working conditions.
-In his dissenting opinion, Justice Oliver Wendell Holmes Jr. argued that goods manufactured in one state and sold in other states were by definition interstate commerce, and thus Congress should have power to regulate the manufacturing of those goods.
+In his dissenting opinion, Justice Oliver Wendell Holmes Jr. argued that the fact that the goods had been manufactured by children was immaterial to whether shipping them across State lines was interstate commerce, and thus Congress should have power to regulate the interstate shipment of those goods.